EnigmaCurry/blog.rymcg.tech/content/blog/linux/restic_backup.md

 tags: ['linux']
 ---

-[Restic](https://restic.net/) is a modern backup program that can back up your files to many different cloud and network storage locations.
-This article will show you how to backup a single user folder to S3, using restic and systemd.
+[Restic](https://restic.net/) is a modern backup program that can archive your files onto many different cloud and network storage locations, and to help restore your files in case of disaster.
+This article will show you how to backup a single user directory to S3, using restic and systemd.

 ## Choose an S3 vendor and create a bucket

-This article and associated scripts will only focus on using S3 storage (AWS and/or S3 API compatible endpoint).
-You can choose from many different storage
-vendors: AWS, DigitalOcean, Backblaze, Wasabi, Minio etc.
+Restic supports many different storage mechanisms, but this article and associated scripts will only focus on using S3 storage (AWS and/or S3 API compatible endpoint).
+You can choose from many different storage vendors: AWS, DigitalOcean, Backblaze, Wasabi, Minio etc.

 ### Example with Minio